fullstake-web3/web3-foundation-application/applications/fullstake.md

 ### Ecosystem Fit

+I think we answered all questions of this paragraph before, except part about competitors (YieldScan, Kusama Validator Center)

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?